Table of Contents:

 Make sure that you understand the needs of your fish species.
 This will help you set up your tank appropriately.
 For example, some fish prefer hard water to soft water, different species thrive at different temperature levels, and more.
 Check out our archives of fish care articles to brush up on the needs of your breed.

-What If the Baby Fish Caught You by Surprise?
+What If the Birth Caught You by Surprise?

 How to Feed Baby Fish

 Baby fish care and feeding varies for different species.
 If the fish hatch as larvae, they will get their nutrients from an attached yolk sac.
 As the fry grow, the yolk sac will disappear, and you’ll need to feed them several times a day.
 Young fish prefer to eat live food during the first few weeks of life.
 Aquarium and fish stores should be able to provide you with appropriate food for your fish.
 Depending on your species of fish, you may need to feed them microworms, brine shrimp, or plankton.
 You can also purchase infusoria, a microscopic single-celled organism for the species that need them at most pet stores.
 It is important to suction out any visible food that the fry don’t eat to keep the tank clean.

 Keeping Your Head Above Water